QuentinRa/blog.quentinra.dev/info/android/index.md

 Fragments are recyclable views that can be reused in multiple activities, and they can't exist outside an activity.
 A simple example could be a navbar component.
 A fragment has its own lifecycle, which is pretty similar to the activity lifecycle.

 ![Fragment lifecycle](_images/android_application_lifecycle.png)

+**To create a new fragment**: File > new > fragment > ...
+You can actually right-click on any folder, and create one from the "new" menu.
 </div><div>

+Navigation component is a collection of libs simplifying android navigation.
+For instance, for a bottom navigation, you would want to click on icons, and move from one screen to another.
+In such case, the navigation component would handle for you stuff like highlighting the current menu.

 ...
 </div></div>